 Once you receive your account details from your bank, you can start using it to receive funds from your customers abroad or make legitimate transactions.

 For instance, to receive your monthly payment from Google Adsense, you will have to fill in space for an account within your dashboard.
 Google uses wire transfer, this is popular among bloggers.

 Or send your account details to a partner abroad, when you receive alert, you can then go to your bank to withdraw on the counter.

-You can locate a reliable Bureau De Change operators around and exchange your dollars for Naira.
+You can locate a reliable Bureau De Change operator around and exchange your dollars for Naira.

 In some Nigerian banks, your foreign currency is automatically credited into your Naira account, meaning you can only receive the Naira equivalent of the foreign